-Net cash from operating activities was \$6.4 million during the quarter ended September 30, 2017, compared to \$2.1 million last year, representing an increase of \$4.3 million.
-The prior year quarter was heavily impacted by the timing of payments to vendors, primarily related to advertising and promotional expenses.
+Net cash from operating activities was \$5.3 million during the quarter ended September 30, 2018, compared to \$6.4 million last year, representing a decrease of \$1.1 million.
+Cash flows from operating activities were impacted by the timing of collections from customers and payments to vendors in addition to payments related to interest and income taxes.